Information for primary care

 Queensland COVID-19 model of care

-A new model of care (PDF 313 kB) for suspected or confirmed COVID-19 positive consumers isolating at home has been introduced to ensure Queenslanders are receiving the right type of care within an appropriate time frame.
+The model of care (PDF 241 kB) for suspected or confirmed COVID-19 positive consumers isolating at home is continuing, to ensure Queenslanders are receiving the right type of care within an appropriate time frame.

 When consumers suspect they may be experiencing symptoms of COVID-19 (without necessitating a positive RAT/PCR), they are encouraged to seek advice about what type of clinical care they may require (if any).